Read Between the Layers: Leveraging Multi-Layer Representations for Rehearsal-Free Continual Learning with Pre-Trained Models: LayUP

 \subsection{Memory and runtime complexity comparisons}

-We compare the memory and runtime requirements of LayUP with the three competitive CL methods ADAM \cite{zhou_revisiting_2023}, SLCA \cite{zhang_slca_2023}, and RanPAC \cite{mcdonnell_ranpac_2023} for a typical class count of $C=200$.
+We compare the memory and runtime requirements of LayUP with the three competitive CL methods ADAM \citep{zhou_revisiting_2023}, SLCA \citep{zhang_slca_2023}, and RanPAC \citep{mcdonnell_ranpac_2023} for a typical class count of $C=200$ and AdaptFormer \citep{chen_adaptformer_2022} as PETL method.
 We neglect the memory cost of the ViT backbone, the fully connected classification layer, and the class prototypes, as they are similar to all baselines.
-LayUP stores $\sim$1M PETL parameters (AdaptFormer \cite{chen_adaptformer_2022}) and an additional intra-layer Gram matrix in memory.
-The size of this layer depends on the choice of $k$ and has $(d_{L-k+1} + \dots + d_{L-1} + d_L)^2$ entries (note that for ViT-B/16 \cite{dosovitskiy_vit_2021} model, every layer outputs tokens of the same dimensionality, such that $d_l = 768$ for $l \in \{ 1, \dots, L \}$).
+LayUP stores $\sim$1M PETL parameters and an additional multi-layer Gram matrix in memory.
+The size of this layer depends on the choice of $k$ and has $d_{(k)}^2 = (d_{L-k+1} + \dots + d_{L-1} + d_L)^2$ entries (note that for the ViT-B/16 \citep{dosovitskiy_vit_2021} architecture, every layer outputs tokens of the same dimensionality, such that $d_l = 768 \; \forall \; l \in \{ 1, \dots, L \}$).
 For $k=6$, which we use in our final experiments, the matrix stores $\sim$21M values.
-RanPAC updates a Gram matrix of size 100M and requires an additional $\sim$11M parameters for the random projection layer and PETL parameters.
+RanPAC with random projection dimension $M=\numprint{10000}$, as used throughout the original paper, updates a Gram matrix of size 100M and requires an additional $\sim$11M parameters for the random projection layer and PETL parameters.
 SLCA stores $C$ additional covariance matrices of size $d_L^2$ with a total of $\sim$118M entries.
 Finally, ADAM stores a second copy of the feature extractor, necessitating 84M additional parameters.
 Assuming a comparable memory cost for model parameters and matrix entries, our method reduces additional memory requirements by $81\%$, $82\%$, and $75\%$ compared with RanPAC, SLCA, and ADAM, respectively.